Two Effects, One Trigger: On the Modality Gap, Object Bias, and Information Imbalance in Contrastive Vision-Language Models: Further details for the analysis experiments of pre-trained vision-language models

+OpenCLIP contains a large variety of models, some of which, \eg, have poor performance or are redundant.
+Thus, we filtered models using the following criteria: \begin{itemize} \item We removed models that were specifically fine-tuned, \eg, on MS COCO. \item When there were models that were trained on the same dataset but saved at different checkpoints, we selected the latest checkpoint. \item We excluded models that achieve $<5\%$ R@1 on MS COCO, under the assumption that such low scores indicate some sort of failure that is likely to distort the analyses. \end{itemize} After filtering, we used 98 (out of 112) contrastive \acrshortpl{vlm} for our analyses.

-We ran our evaluations on ImageNet~\cite{russakovsky2015imagenet}, MS COCO~\cite{lin2014microsoft,chen2015microsoft}, MIT-States~\cite{isola2015discovering}, and UT-Zappos~\cite{yu2014fine}.
-The datasets comprise 50000, 25000 (5000 images with 5 captions each), 12995, or 2914 test samples, respectively.
-ImageNet and MS COCO are standard datasets for evaluation of object recognition or retrieval performance, respectively.
-We used the standard evaluation protocols to compute accuracy or image retrieval performance.
+\ownparagraph{Dataset details.} We ran our evaluations on MS COCO \citep{lin2014microsoft,chen2015microsoft}, ImageNet \citep{russakovsky2015imagenet}, MIT-States \citep{isola2015discovering}, and UT-Zappos \citep{yu2014fine}.
+The datasets comprise 25000 (5000 images with 5 captions each), 50000, 12995, or 2914 test samples, respectively.
+MS COCO and ImageNet are standard datasets for evaluation of retrieval or object recognition performance, respectively.
+We used the standard evaluation protocols to image-to-text retrieval performance (text-to-image retrieval yielded similar results) or computed top-1 accuracy.
 MIT-States consists of 245 objects and 115 adjectives (attributes), while UT-Zappos consists of 12 shoe types with 16 fine-grained states ($\sim$ attributes).
 For both datasets, we assume that we do not know the object of a respective image and only want to find the adjective or fine-grained state.
-We considered this a classification problem, following previous work~\cite{trager2023linear}.
+We considered this a classification problem, following previous work \citep{trager2023linear}.
 Note that these datasets implicitly assume that the adjectives are mutually exclusive per image.
 However, this may not be necessarily true, as multiple adjectives or fine-grained states may be present in the image.